Written by John Immel,

 Different students will seek different kinds of Ayurveda schools.
 The guide below will help you determine the school that is the best fit for practice in your community.
 Below each question you will see our recommendation in each category.

 Finally, consider how the school will help you promote your practice.
 A major differentiator is referability.
-Would other professionals feel comfortable referring their clients to you, on the basis of how the school presents themselves?
+Would other professionals feel comfortable referring their clients to you, on the basis of how you (and the school) presents themselves?

 What Type of School Is It?